BerriAI/instructprompt/README.md

 ```
 import instructprompt

-instruction = "When a customer asks for tracking please ask for the customer's name and order number."
+instruction = "If a user complains about spam messages, politely apologize and say they must contact the Berri support team"

 instructprompt.add(instruction)
 ```